Impeachment

-Impeachment is the process by which a legislative body or other legally constituted tribunal initiates charges against a public official for misconduct.
-It may be understood as a unique process involving both political and legal elements.

-In Europe and Latin America, impeachment tends to be confined to ministerial officials as the unique nature of their positions may place ministers beyond the reach of the law to prosecute, or their misconduct is not codified into law as an offense except through the unique expectations of their high office.
+Impeachment is a process by which a legislative body or other legally constituted tribunal initiates charges against a public official for misconduct.
+Impeachment tends to be confined to ministerial officials as the unique nature of their positions may place ministers beyond the reach of the law to prosecute, or their misconduct is not codified into law as an offense except through the unique expectations of their high office.
 Both "peers and commoners" have been subject to the process, however.

 From 1990 to 2020, there have been at least 272 impeachment charges against 132 different heads of state in 63 countries.
+In Latin America, which includes almost 40% of the world's presidential systems, ten presidents from seven countries were removed from office by their national legislatures via impeachments or declarations of incapacity between 1978 and 2019.

 Most democracies (with the notable exception of the United States) involve the courts (often a national constitutional court) in some way.

-In Latin America, which includes almost 40% of the world's presidential systems, ten presidents from six countries were removed from office by their national legislatures via impeachments or declarations of incapacity between 1978 and 2019.

 National legislations differ regarding both the consequences and definition of impeachment, but the intent is nearly always to expeditiously vacate the office.
-In most nations the process begins in the lower house of a bicameral assembly who bring charges of misconduct, then the upper house administers an impeachment trial and sentencing.
-Most commonly, an official is considered impeached after the house votes to accept the charges, and impeachment itself does not remove the official from office.
+Most commonly, an official is considered impeached after the commencement of the charges, and a trial of some kind is required to remove the official from office.